 Doctorate in Social Work (DSW).
 This DSW program has been approved by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Education as Practice: Exceptional preparation for the practice of teaching and leadership in higher education
+Exceptional preparation for teaching and leadership in teaching-intensive colleges and universities

 - Three-year curriculum; 45 semester credits (15 courses) required.